the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 - PackerTester.h/cpp contains the whole UI, as well as the ATMDS3-Implementation (that's why it runs much slower even in `silent` mode - first try without multithreading.)
 - Stage.h/cpp contains some QGraphicsWidgets that are used for visualization
-- AnimatePosition.h/cpp contains a CRTP-snapin for animated QGraphicsObject movement.
+- AnimatePosition.h/cpp contains a CRTP-mix-in for animated QGraphicsObject movement.

 All those code files rather belong to the first implementation (at least that is what makes them a little crowded), and to application / UI control.